-A strong focus for the centre is creating quality postgraduates in order to create intellectual capital and leadership.
-A number of postgraduate scholarships are offered to students wishing to complete a thesis in an area which aligns with the objectives of the NTRC.
+A strong focus for the Centre is creating quality postgraduates in order to create intellectual capital and leadership.
+A number of postgraduate scholarships are offered to students wishing to complete a thesis in an area which aligns with the objectives of the NTC.
 Fellowships for students to participate in the First Nations' Futures Programme at Stanford University are also offered annually.

 Postgraduate and doctoral scholarships

-Three NTRC scholarships are offered annually to Doctoral students which are worth $21,000, plus fees, for three years.
+Three NTC scholarships are offered annually to Doctoral students which are worth $28,000, plus fees, for three years.

-The NTRC also offers five scholarships annually for Postgraduate Diploma, Honours and Master's students.
-These scholarships are valued at $12,000 plus fees, for one year.
+The NTC also offers five scholarships annually for Postgraduate Diploma, Honours and Master's students.
+These scholarships are valued at $12,000 or $16,000 plus fees, for one year.

 Subject matters of particular interest to the centre are: